Machine learning with neural networks: A classification problem

-Here $\ve w \cdot \ve \xi=w_1\xi_1 + w_2\xi_2$ is the scalar product between the vectors $\ve w$ and $\ve \xi$.
-This allows us to find a geometrical interpretation of the classification task.
-We see in Figure \figref{C5S1CT1} that the patterns fall into two clusters: $\Box$ to the right and $\blacksquare$ to the left.
-We can classify the patterns by drawing a line that separates the two clusters, so that everything on the right of the line has $t=1$, while the patterns on the left of the line have $t=-1$.
+This example allows us to find a geometrical interpretation of the classification problem.
+We see in Figure \figref{C5S1CT1} that the patterns fall into two clusters: $\Box$ to the left and $\blacksquare$ to the right.
+We can classify the patterns by drawing a line that separates the two clusters, so that everything to the right of the line has $t={+}1$, while the patterns to the left of the line have $t=-1$.
 This line is called the {\em decision boundary} .
-To find the geometrical significance of Equation (\ref{eq:pO}), let us ignore the threshold for a moment, so that
+To find the geometrical significance of Equation (\ref{eq:pO}), let us put the threshold to zero for a moment, so that